 Time to review is the time between an applicant submitting a job application and the hiring manager reviewing their submission, deciding to reject or advance them in the process.

 If your team takes too long to review job applicants, you’re leaving eager job seekers on the table, which will only make it more challenging for you to fill your open roles.
-Hireology data also found that of all automotive hires made in the first half of 2019, 67 percent were reviewed within one day of submitting an application, 82 percent were reviewed within three days and 94 percent were reviewed within seven days.
+Hireology data found that 61% of automotive applicants want to be interviewed within three days of submitting an application.

 By understanding your time to review, you can outline next steps for improvement, such as leveraging prescreen surveys to automate the initial review step – and weed out unqualified candidates – or holding managers accountable to reviewing new applicants every day.